m45t3r/snes9x4d/README.md

   games.
 Disabling it may improve performance, but it may also break some effects in games and even make some of them unplayable because of missing effects
-- Fast Color (default `True`): enables/disables some color optimizations.
-  Enabling it may improve performance, but some colors may look wrong, possibly making some games unplayable.
-The problem seems more common when transparency is also enabled.
-Disable it if this becomes a problem
 - Full Screen (default `False`): enables/disables full screen.
 There is a small performance impact for it, and it also makes the aspect ratio wrong
 - Billinear Filtering (default `False`): enables/disables bilinear filtering.